-Following Mila’s desk makeover, I have now tackled the other side of her room to ensure her bed would be warm and comfortable for wintertime and feels a bit more luxurious.
+Following Mila’s desk makeover, which many of you loved (thank you!)
+I have now tackled the rest of her bedroom makeover to ensure her bed would be warm and comfortable for wintertime and feels a bit more luxurious.

 As you may remember, a few months ago, we installed double-glazing in most of the house, which has made our home a lot warmer, cosier and secure.